MarcelHB/devguide/book.md

 Do not start to sort all the things all the time now, this may kill all gains again, instead, also think of the right data structures to use.

 ###  Data structures

+Data structures are our air to breathe, but using the fanciest ones out there may do no good without some technical awareness.
+Some general rules for working with data:

+* Asking for memory costs, not so much by the amount you ask for (that may simply fail), but the number of times.
+Depending on the level that your environment works on, you have a more or less deterministic view of what actually happens.
+In the lower levels, you ask your operating system for a memory allocation (`malloc`) of some size, and you better release that when no longer needed.
+Libraries or higher level runtimes hide that in various degrees, probably doing at least one large initial allocation, or by over-allocating a bit in advance.
+Requesting and releasing memory via the operation system usually invokes a _mode switch_ and a search for a sufficiently large memory chunk.
+Details vary by the actual allocator in use.
+In short: The less you need to do, the better.
+* Copying memory costs.
+Copying data is not free, the processor needs to read one cell and write the bytes into another one, over and over again until all your bytes are copied.
+While you may not be aware of ongoing copying, working with certain data structures will do more than what is good, and you need to know these cases.
+* If you can model a problem into working with a fixed amount of memory size, like streaming fixed-sized chunks of data, involving just one allocation &ndash; or maybe even none at all &ndash; do it like this.
+Application-side memory concerns have then reduced to `O(1)` overhead here, congratulations.
+* Whenever you know the amount of bytes you need, or the number of your typed items, make the data structure initialize with that information.
+Chances are good to avoid a huge overhead footprint while using.
+* Never let a user value go unchecked into the amount of items or bytes you need.
+In the easy case, reject anything beyond some limit, or otherwise consider a remodeling of the problem into some streaming pattern (continue reading to the later sections).
+* Try to think about some statistics, or gather them at some later point in use:
+    * Quantity: How many items do I have to face for my case?

+      Data that is bound by some internal frame will probably not justify the same attention as user inputs that may be arbitrarily many or large.
+    * Access: Is the structure built up once, and then just being read?
+Is it constantly changing, or maybe just a few times?

+      A read-only structure allows some optimizations, an ever-changing one requires considerations.
+    * Position: Do we talk about use on a _hot path_?

+      Does the pressure justify sacrificing convenience over performance?
+A dynamic, key-based lookup is nice and flexible but a static, index-based one saves more time, and hard-wired accesses even more.